The 2nd Century Rise of Anti-Sabbatarians (Part 1 of 2)

 Moreover, he denied that the Sabbath had any connection to creation.
 He painted it as only a memorial of the Israelite redemption from Egypt (Apology, 19).
 He also believed the sun was an object of worship – at the very least in times past.
 “God formerly gave the sun as an object of worship…” (Diagloue with Trypho, CXXI).
 This is another very unscriptural point of view.

 Other anti-Sabbatarian teachers would arise towards the end of the second century and continuing into the third.
-We will finish this two-part series next week.
+CLICK HERE to read Part 2!

 Kelly McDonald, Jr.